 • Use technology safely, respectfully and responsibly; recognise acceptable/unacceptable behaviour; identify a range of ways to report concerns about content and contact

-Keeping our children safe online is our highest priority.
+Keeping children safe online is one of our highest priorities.
+We teach online safety in a number of ways:

 Computing clubs and events